eglowacki/yaget_tools/DependencyDeployment/read_me.txt

-This script is used to copy dependendcies into yaget project bin folder.
-Files like .dll's, scripting support and so forth.
+This script is used to copy file/files into specific folder.
+Those can be arbitrary files names like data, script, assets that need to reside in some common folder.